boudra/alternate/README.md

 to our `controller` and `view` sections of our `web/web.ex`

-now similarly than the routing, we can use `localize` to generate translated paths and urls:
+now similarly to the routing, we can use `localize` to generate translated paths and urls:

 ```elixir
 localize page_path(conn, :index)